Chameleon Twist: Story

-The protagonist of the game is a blue chameleon named Davy who, upon following a rabbit (closely resembling Lewis Carroll's White Rabbit) into a magical hole in the ground, finds he has taken on a humanoid form.
+The protagonist of the game is a blue chameleon named Davy who, upon following a rabbit (closely resembling the White Rabbit from Lewis Carroll's Alice in Wonderland) into a magical hole in the ground, finds he has taken on a humanoid form.

 The plot involves Davy or one of his friends, Jack, Fred, or Linda, traveling throughout the six lands of the magic portal he enters, in an attempt to find a way back through the portal and back home, following the same rabbit he met before he entered the world.

 Gameplay

-Pressing the B button makes the player character stick out its tongue.
-Using the analog stick, players then control the movement of the tongue.
+A primary facet of the game is controlling the movement and direction of the chameleon character's tongue.
 This enables players to obtain power-ups from a distance or to swallow enemies.
 The tongue will extend until it reaches its full length and retracts back into the chameleon's mouth, or until it bumps a wall, which yields the same result.
 As a basic attack, Davy and his friends, who have the same powers, can stick out their tongue and swallow enemies that stick to it.
 Once inside their mouth, the Chameleons have the option of spitting the enemies back out of their mouths at other enemies.
 In order to jump up to levels of ground that are usually impossible to reach, the characters are able to launch themselves into the air by using their tongues.
 If used while the chameleon is moving in a particular direction, the jump is given even more altitude, in what is comparable to pole vaulting.

-When faced with impassable gaps in the ground, player characters can grab a pole on the other side of the pit, allowing them to either move across the pit in a set direction.
-The player may rather choose to move across the pit in a circular motion by swinging around the pole by pressing the A button and the desired direction after grabbing the pole.

-Multiplayer
+Similarly, the chameleons' tongues can be wrapped around poles, allowing them to cross gaps by either pulling themselves towards the pole or rotate around it while maintaining their distance.

-In addition to the single-player game, Chameleon Twist offers a battle option, allowing two to four players the chance to take part in either a Battle Royal or Time Trial event.
+A multiplayer "battle mode" is also playable separate from the main game, allowing two to four players the chance to take part in either a Battle Royal or Time Trial event.
 Battle Royal has players vying to be the last chameleon left standing on a suspended platform, while Time Trial rewards the chameleon that stays on the platform the longest.
 In the latter event, the chameleon that has fallen off the fewest times is considered the winner.
 Options include four difficulty settings for multiplayer games, adjustable battle lengths, and a choice of four stages for both the Battle Royal and Time Trial modes.

 Release

-Sunsoft originally planned to release the game only in Japan, but Nintendo convinced them to publish it in other countries.
+The game was originally only planned for release in Japan, but Sunsoft and Nintendo thought children in the U.S. would enjoy the title.